-Stackmann explained Volkswagen’s marketing department chose the name 3 for two reasons.
+Volkswagen’s marketing department chose the name 3 for two reasons.
 First, it signals that the car competes in the compact segment (the third-smallest in the industry).
 Second, and more importantly, the name clearly positions the ID.3 as the third chapter in Volkswagen’s history.
 The first was the rear-engined Beetle, which established the foundations the brand is built on today.
-The second was the original Golf, which propelled the firm into the modern era, and played a significant role in transforming it into the giant it has become.
+The second was the original Golf, which propelled the firm into the modern era and played a significant role in transforming it into the giant it has become.
 The ID.3 is just as significant: The underlying message is that Volkswagen confidently believes the model will represent a new beginning.
 It even wears a new version of the Volkswagen logo.

-While we haven’t seen what it looks like inside yet, we expect a high-tech cabin with a touchscreen-based infotainment system, a driver-configurable digital instrument cluster, navigation software built specifically for electric cars.
+The cabin gets a touchscreen-based, internet-connected infotainment system, a driver-configurable digital instrument cluster, and navigation software built specifically for electric cars.
 The infotainment system is intuitive to use, and the graphics look like they come from the latest smartphone, not from a car.
 The ID.3 will receive over-the-air updates when appropriate, and it will be permanently connected to the internet.
 Digital Trends learned the hatchback will be ready for level-three autonomy, meaning it will drive itself in a traffic jam, but it won’t be 100% autonomous.

-Production of the standard ID.3s priced at under 30,000 euros (approximately $34,000) will begin when the First Edition cars are spoken for.
-Buyers will be asked to choose from three lithium-ion battery packs that deliver up to 205, 260, and 341 miles of range, respectively.
+Buyers will be asked to choose from three lithium-ion battery packs that deliver up to 205, 260, or 341 miles of range, respectively.
 Fast-charging technology will zap any of the battery packs with about 160 miles of range in 30 minutes.
 Rear-wheel drive will come standard, and Volkswagen might offer an all-wheel-drive model by adding a second electric motor over the front axle.
 It doesn’t take a huge leap of the imagination to picture an ID.3 hot hatch, but nothing is official yet.

-We’ll see the ID.3 in the metal for the first time during the 2019 Frankfurt Auto Show.

 Production will begin in late 2019, and the first deliveries are scheduled for the middle of 2020.
-While the ID.3 will not be sold in the United States, it sheds insight into the hardware, the software, and the technology that will be found in Volkswagen’s subsequent electric cars.
-Every member of the ID family will notably ride on the same modular platform called MEB.
+While the ID.3 will not be sold in the United States, it provides insight into the hardware, software, and technology that will be found in Volkswagen’s subsequent electric cars.
+Every member of the ID family will notably ride on the same modular platform, called MEB.
 We won’t have to wait long to find out just how flexible the architecture is, and what Volkswagen has in store for it.